susankizawa/nlw-connect-react/README.md

 ## Description

 This project was developed during the React Course for NLW Connect 2025.
-The project consists of the frontend of a subscription site for a fictitious event that is currently being hosted on [Vercel](https://vercel.com/home), including a ranking system based on invites.
+The project consists of the frontend of a subscription site for a fictitious event, including a ranking system based on invites.
+The frontend is currently being hosted on [Vercel](https://vercel.com/home).

 - [Published site](https://nlw-connect-react-three.vercel.app)
 - [Backend repository](https://github.com/susankizawa/nlw-connect-node-js)